mono/website/community/google-summer-of-code/projects.md

 LLDB support plugins and we should write one that exposes as much as possible of the runtime.
 A few ideas:

-- object layout, introspection and heap walking
+* object layout, introspection and heap walking
-- unwinding and symbolifying managed methods
+* unwinding and symbolifying managed methods
-- lookup line information for managed methods
+* lookup line information for managed methods
-- pretty print all runtime structs
+* pretty print all runtime structs
-- threadpool introspection?
+* threadpool introspection?

 **Deliverables:** One or more of the above bullet points.

-**Mentors:** Joao Matos, Alexis Christoforides
+**Mentors:** João Matos, Alexis Christoforides

 Port mono to WinRT
 ------------------